kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:11:09:

-And here's Here's what I mean, if I use pit transcript er, as you know, we'll pick transcript of the Django app.
+And here's Here's what I mean, if I use pit transcriptor, as you know, we'll pick transcript of the Django app.

 00:11:17:

-It's It's a great tool that allows anybody to sign up for an account and start doing transcriptions and Ultimately, I'm eating the cost, which means I'm having to charge people memberships, which means I am now in the business of customer service.
+It's a great tool that allows anybody to sign up for an account and start doing transcriptions and Ultimately, I'm eating the cost, which means I'm having to charge people memberships, which means I am now in the business of customer service.

 00:11:31: